 - Young children who take music lessons show improved memory over the course of a year compared to children who do not receive musical training,as reported by Science Daily.

 - Even older adults can achieve cognitive benefits from piano instruction that mitigate age-related impairment, according to J. A. Bugosa of East Carolina University.

-Benefits of Violin and Viola
+Benefits of Violin, Viola and Cello

 - Physically, your child gains strength and flexibility in the upper body.